 There are two types of air conditioners – evaporative and refrigerated.

 Refrigerated air conditioners (or heat pumps as they’re called in some parts of the world) work like your refrigerator.
 A coolant fluid is circulated through the unit.
-This picks up fluid heat in your room and uses that energy to expand.
+This picks up heat from your room and uses that energy to expand.
 It is then pumped to a cooler area (outside) where it is compressed (by a compressor in the unit) and gives off the heat where it is blown away by a fan.

 Smaller units only work in one room where they work well but usually don’t extend to the rest of the house unless you have a fan blowing the cold air out of the room and into another.
 Bigger and more expensive units are ducted throughout the house.Newer models are extremely energy efficient.
 We have one that came with the house so it’s not that great.
 We use it for am emergency unit in the lounge for when one of us has overheated in outside.